hyperledger/besu-docs/docs/private-networks/tutorials/quickstart.md

 ```

 ### Deploy the contract

-Once the chain is up and running, enter the `quorumToken` folder and run the following:
+Once the network is up and running, enter the `quorumToken` directory and run the following:

 ```bash
 # install dependencies